AlecMcCutcheon/Portable-BurntToast/README.md

 ![BurntToast Logo Banner](/Media/BurntToast-Wide.png)

-A script version of Burnt Toast Notifications that you get temp import into your PS session without installing
+A script version of Burnt Toast Notifications that you can temp import into your PS session without installing

 ## Use the following One-liner to Temp Run in session: